matthiasmullie/scrapbook/projects/transactional-cache.md

 ---
 layout: project
 title: Transactional cache
-description: TransactionalStore is similar to (and extends from) BufferedStore.
-It also buffers all cache reads, but also provides transactional capabilities, making it possible to defer writes to a later point in time.
+description: TransactionalStore makes it possible to defer writes to a later point in time.
+Similar to transactions in databases, all deferred writes can be rolled back or committed all at once to ensure the data that is stored is reliable and complete.
+All of it will be stored, or nothing at all.
 weight: 3
 icon: ss-index
 class: MatthiasMullie\Scrapbook\Buffered\TransactionalStore